 No formal academic assessment takes place, although applicants are inevitably assessed informally during the academic lessons which they attend.
 However, the decision whether or not to offer a place is based purely on the School's assessment of musical potential and the candidate's desire and suitability to undertake a specialized course.

 During the interview with the Headmaster, the matter of funding will be discussed.
-The Headmaster will let parents know what funding might be available and try to gain some indication of parents of how much they are able to contribute.
+The Headmaster will let parents know what funding might be available and try to gain some indication from parents of how much they are able to contribute.
 Parents should note that help towards the fees comes in the form of a means-tested bursaries based on financial need rather than scholarships based on any kind of ranking of ability.